 Before describing each of the patterns in detail, the following extracts and quotations lay down the underlying philosophy (and basic principles) of patterns in Taekwon-Do.

 The ancient law in the Orient was similar to the law of Humarabi, an eye for an eye, a tooth for a tooth, and was rigorously enforced even if death was caused accidentally.
-In this type of environment, and since the present system of free sparring had not yet been developed, it was impossible for a student of the martial arts to practice or test his individual skill of attack and defence against actual moving opponents.
+In this type of environment, and since the present system of free sparring had not yet been developed, it was impossible for a student of the martial arts to practice or test his individual skill of attack and defense against actual moving opponents.
 Individual advancement was certainly hindered until an imaginative practitioner created the first patterns.

 Patterns are various fundamental movements, most of which represent either attack or defense techniques, set to a fixed and logical sequence.

-The student systematically deals with several imaginary opponents under various assumptions using every available attacking and blocking tools from difference directions.
+The student systematically deals with several imaginary opponents under various assumptions using every available attacking and blocking tools from different directions.
 Thus pattern practice enables the student to go through many fundamental movements in series, to develop sparring technique, improve flexibility of movements, master body shifting, build muscles and breath control, develop fluid and smooth motions, and gain rhythmical movements.

 It also enables a student to acquire certain special techniques, which cannot be obtained from either fundamental exercises, or from sparring.
 Accordingly, patterns, being the ledger of every movement, are a series of sparring, power test, feats and characteristic beauty.